h4ck0lympus/Case-Manager/README.md

 ## What it does

 Case workers spend a lot of time on documentation.
 This tool cuts that down.

-You can speak a note out loud, and the app turns it into a structured record with a service type, summary, action items, risk flags, and a suggested follow-up date.
+You can speak a note out loud and the app turns it into a structured record with a service type, summary, action items, risk flags, and a suggested follow-up date.
 It also reads notes back aloud, which helps staff who prefer not to read from a screen.
-And it can generate a handoff brief from a client's full service history in one click.
+One click generates a full clinical handoff brief from a client's entire service history.

-Every data change is logged to an audit trail that uses SHA-256 hash chaining.
+Every data change is logged to a tamper-evident audit trail using SHA-256 hash chaining.
 If any entry is modified or deleted, the chain breaks and the app shows it.
-This matters for grant accountability and data integrity.
+This matters for grant accountability and compliance.

 ---

 ## Features

+**Client management**
+- Client registration with demographics (name, DOB, contact, language, household size, gender)
+- Searchable client list
+- Full service history per client

+**AI features**
 - Voice dictation to structured case notes (ElevenLabs STT + Claude)
 - Text-to-speech readback on any case note (ElevenLabs TTS)
-- AI-generated client handoff summaries (Claude)
+- AI-generated client handoff summary (Claude)
+- AI quarterly funder report generator (Claude)

+**Scheduling**
+- Appointment scheduling per client
+- Calendar view of upcoming appointments

+**Reporting**
+- Dashboard with active client count, services this month, pending follow-ups
+- Funder report generator with AI narrative (admin only)

+**Security and compliance**
-- Tamper-evident audit log with SHA-256 hash chaining
+- Tamper-evident audit log with SHA-256 hash chaining (admin only)
 - Google SSO and email/password auth via Supabase
 - Row-level security enforced at the database layer
-- Zod validation on all API routes
+- Zod validation on every API route
-- Accessible UI built on Radix UI primitives
+- No API route is publicly accessible without authentication

 ---